Infraste03/KGE_RS/fashion_generalization/data_v3/README.md

 - `metadata_valid_items.json`
 - `also_buy_pairs.json`

-These files are used to construct the Fashion v3 knowledge graph and recommendation dataset.
+These files are used to construct the Fashion-Heavy knowledge graph and recommendation dataset.

 The corresponding processed outputs are stored in: